ciferkey/ciferkey.github.com/_posts/2018-08-16-aurora-serverless.md

 ---
 layout: single
 classes: wide
-title: "Migrating from and RDS Postgres Instance to Aurora Serverless"
+title: "Migrating from a RDS Postgres Instance to Aurora Serverless"
 description: "Updating Soup Bot to use the now publicly available Aurora Serverless as its data store."
 categories:
   - Projects